dwyl/learn-redux/egghead.io_video_tutorial_notes.md

 and they *also* need to *specify* the `contextTypes` to get the `store` from the `context`.

-I'm going to write this Component in a *diferent* way now: and I'll declare a function called `mapStateToProps` which takes the Redux `store` `state` and returns the `props` that I need to pass to the
+I'm going to write this Component in a *different* way now: and I'll declare a function called `mapStateToProps` which takes the Redux `store` `state` and returns the `props` that I need to pass to the